-Ten months into this pandemic, most organizations have figured out the mechanics of remote work.
-We all miss face-to-face interaction, but we’ve found enough benefit in remote-work mode that we’ll never return to the old normal: a distributed workforce is here to stay.
+Ten months into the COVID-19 pandemic, most organizations have figured out the mechanics of remote work.
+We all miss face-to-face interaction, but we’ve found enough benefit in a remote-work mode that we’ll never return to the old normal: a distributed workforce is here to stay.
 For example, Ascension Health, one of the largest U.S. healthcare systems, recently announced that 1,200 of its headquarters staff will no longer operate from the office.

 Even design firms, which have long thrived on spontaneous collaboration, have found unexpected value in remote work.
 Many of their people can be highly productive working from home, and many have invisibly moved to lower-cost cities or to be with family members.
 Internal competition in multi-office firms has declined because one’s location has become less apparent and less relevant.